FREQUENTLY ASKED QUESTIONS

 A:The food is processed

 on different machines that are in constant use and process various products.
-None of the food is certified 100% allergen free and we take absolutely no responsibility for any allergic reaction you might have for this reason.
+We do not accept any responsibility for any allergic reaction you might have for this reason.
 All of the food is processed in a USDA inspected facility, but people with severe allergies must follow their own best judgment.

 Q: Can I get freeze dried food in buckets?

 A: No, nobody makes this anywhere in the world to our knowledge.
-The large #10 can is the largest container size offered by the manufactures of freeze dried products.
-There are freeze dried pouches offered in buckets, but that's still a pouch in a bucket...
+The large #10 can (1 gallon size) is the largest container size offered by the manufactures of freeze dried products.
+There are freeze dried pouches offered in buckets, but that's still a pouch sized serving (usually 2 servings per pouch) in a bucket...
 Survival Cave now offers this, as do Alpine Aire and Mountain House.
 This is a great solution for many people.

 Q: What is the difference between Regular Milk and Instant Milk?